-The subscriber has just opened an entirey new and complete stock of goods of the best quality and description, to which he would respectfully call the attention of Merarticle cheap for Cash.
+The subscriber has just opened an entirenew and complete stock of goods of the best quality and description, to which he would respectfully call the attention of Merchants and Dealers who wish to find a good less to add that the Association commands and Boys. article cheap for Cash.
 These goods were bought for Nett Cash, at the greatly recuced prices consequent upon the stringency of the times, and believing the "nimble sixpence" to be better than the "slow shilling," they are now offered to the public at prices that defy competition.
-The following are a few of the articles always on hand: Pails and Tubs of all kinds and qualities Toy Pails, Salt and Sugar Boxes, Half Bushel and Peck Measures, Well Buckets, Towel Rollers, Patent head and straight clothes pins, wash boards, wooden mop handles, Grain scoops, Toy Wheelbarrows, Corn Brooms, every variety, Shoe, Paint, Scrub, and Sweep brushes, &c.
-Clothes brushes, Baskets, Willow and ratan chairs, skirt ratans, bird cages, clothes lines. bed cords, skirt cords, tie yarn Twine of all Notions and Fancy Goods.
-Hosiery, Gloves, Shirts, Drawers, Threads, &c., cheap from auction, These goods are all new and carefully fail to attract attention Buyers will invariably find it to their own interest to call before purchasing elsewhere. goods for shipment, so as to prevent damage or excessive charges for freight IFOrders by Mail promptly attended to.
+The following are a few of the articles always on hand: Pails and Tubs of all kinds and qualities.
+Toy Pails, Salt and Sugar Boxes, Hall Bushel and Peck Measures, Well Buckets, Towel Rollers, Patent head and straight clothes pins, wash boards, wooden mop handles, Grain scoops, Toy Wheelbarrows, Corn Brooms, every variety, Shoe, Paint, Scrub, and Sweep brushes, &c.
+Clothes brushes, Baskets, Willow and ratan chairs, skirt ratans, bird cages, clothes lines, bed cords, skirt cords, tie yarn Twine of all or Seminal Weakness, the vice of Onaism. kinds, together with a large assortment of Masturbation, or Self Abuse, and other dis-Notions and Fancy Goods.
+Hosiery, Gloves, Shirts, Drawers, Threads, ing Surgeon, will be sent by mail (in a seal- &c., cherp from auction, These goods are all new and carefully selected, are offered at prices that cannot Tracts on the nature and treatment of Sexfail to attract attention Buyers will invariably find it to their own interest to call before purchasing elsewhere. age or excessive charges for freight IIPOrders by Mail promptly attended to.
 CHARLES W. DEAN.
-110 Market st , north side, below 2nd, Phila November 18, 1858.-1v.
-YOUTH AND MANHOOD.
-Just Published, the 25th thousand, and mailed in a sealed envelope, to any address, post paid, on receipt of three and decay of the Frame, caused by "self abuse," infection, and the injurious conse-Surgeons, &c.
+November 18, 1858.-1y.